Lycurgus1/AWS_Start_code/README.md

 13. Download the relevant SSH key
 	- Place it an easy to reference location

+## Adding security permissions
+1. Navigate to AWS Instance
+2. Select actions with your instance selected
+3. Select networking
+4. Change security groups
+5. Add the relevant group
+6. This gives access the to person with that security group

 ## What is AWS?
 **Infastructure as a service**
 - AWS provides server space and computing capacity amongst many other services it offers

 **What is EC2**
 - EC2 is Amazon Elastic Compute Cloud Capacity.
 It provides computing capacity over the cloud

+**What is a security group**
+- A type of firewall
+- A list of IPs allowed and not allowed

 ## What are "envionments"
 **Definition**